 - Salt: This recipe NEEDS all of the salt called for.
 And you’ll also need salt for the pasta water.
 Reduce the salt if you must, but be warned it will leave you with a blander pasta sauce.

-- Black Pepper: For a little more spice and flavor!
+- Black Pepper: This spice adds even more spice and flavor!

-I also suggest having some crusty bread, red or white wine, and freshly grated parmesan cheese on hand!
+I also suggest having garlic bread or crusty bread on hand, for dipping.
+Red or white wine, for drinking.
+And freshly grated parmesan cheese, for sprinkling.

 - Warm the oil in a large skillet until it shimmers.
 You’ll add the garlic and cook for 1 to 2 minutes.
 Be sure to stir frequently and cook until the garlic is fragrant BUT NOT BROWN.